aetheronhq/tech-radar/ACTION_SETUP.md

 ### Troubleshooting

 **Action fails with 404 errors**
-- Ensure the radar site is accessible at https://radar.sandbox.aetheron.com
+- Ensure the radar site is deployed and accessible
-- Check that rules have been generated and deployed
+- Check that rules have been generated in `.cursor/rules/radar/`
-- The action expects files at: `https://radar.sandbox.aetheron.com/.cursor/rules/radar/{file}.md`
+- Verify the action can access the deployment URL

 **No changes detected**
 - Rules are already up to date
-- Check that the deployed radar site has the latest rules
+- This is normal if no radar changes have been made

 **Permission denied on push**
 - Ensure the workflow has `contents: write` permission
 - Check branch protection rules allow GitHub Actions to push
+- The permissions block in the workflow is required

+### Alternative: Manual Setup

+If you prefer not to use the GitHub Action, you can manually copy the rules:

+1. Visit the tech radar repository
+2. Copy the contents of `.cursor/rules/radar/` to your project
+3. Commit the files to your repository

+However, the GitHub Action is recommended as it keeps rules automatically synchronized.